KVM GPU

 • The Physical state item may be displayed as Polling status for a short time immediately after server booting, but this is normal because it is in the process of establishing connection.

-• On NVIDIA A100 type GPU Servers, Rate should appear as 200.
+• For NVIDIA A100 GPU type servers, the Rate must display as 200.

 [root@test01 ~]# ibstat